How do you report online CSAE?

 For organisations based outside of the United Kingdom

-Please report suspected online CSEA offending on your platform to your local police or via existing reporting mechanisms in place in your country.
+Please report suspected online CSAE offending on your platform to your local police or via existing reporting mechanisms in place in your country.

 How to report indecent images of children (IIOC) for removal across multiple platforms?